munificent/game-programming-patterns/book/observer.markdown

 straightforward is the communication backbone of countless programs and app frameworks.

-But it isn't without its detractors.
+But the Observer pattern isn't without its detractors.
 When I've asked other game programmers what they think about this pattern, I hear a few common complaints.
 Let's see what we can do to address them, if anything.